franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

+- **FIX** When a user uploads a status, the response returns all the statuses (depending on the view data) to fix this, you need to make an independent status consumer and send a receive status from there and use HTMX to display it.
+  - You can retrieve all the statuses (muted and unmuted) in one view but the muted statuses list is display: none;
+  and only by clicking the show button will show it changing display to flex and flex direction to column this cannot be implemented at the time because this won't display the newest muted statuses by clicking the show button.
 - Make it so when a message gets updated or deleted, the other user will be able to see the message edition (add 'edited' field in message model to do this )
 - Implement show/hide muted statuses logic (when you click show, it shows the muted statuses and then show dispay as 'hide'